Going-to future

 The going-to future is a grammatical construction used in English to refer to various types of future occurrences.
 It is made using appropriate forms of the expression to be going to.
 It is an alternative to other ways of referring to the future in English, such as the future construction formed with will (or shall) – in some contexts the different constructions are interchangeable, while in others they carry somewhat different implications.

 Constructions analogous to the English going-to future are found in some other languages, including French, Spanish and some varieties of Arabic.

 Origin

-The going-to future originated by the extension of the spatial sense of the verb go to a temporal sense (a common change, the same phenomenon can be seen in the preposition before).
+The going-to future originated in the late 15th century by the extension of the spatial sense of the verb go to a temporal sense (a common change, the same phenomenon can be seen in the preposition before).
+From a 1483 publication pertaining to Adam of Eynsham, a medieval English chronicler, an instance of this construction is present: Thys onhappy sowle..was goyng to be broughte into helle for the synne and onleful lustys of her body.
 The original construction involved physical movement with an intention, such as "I am going [outside] to harvest the crop."
 The location later became unnecessary, and the expression was reinterpreted to represent a near future.

+Contracted forms

+The going to future construction is frequently contracted in colloquial English, with the colloquial form gonna and the other variations of it resulting from a relaxed pronunciation.
+Furthermore, in some forms of English, the copula may also be omitted.
+Hence "You're going to be" could be said as "You're gonna be" or just "You gonna be".
+In the grammatical first person, I'm gonna (which is, in full, I am going to) may further contract to I'm'n'a /ˈaɪmənə/ or Imma /ˈaɪmə/.

-The colloquial form gonna and the other variations of it, as mentioned in the following section, result from a relaxed pronunciation of going to.
-They can provide a distinction between the spatial and temporal senses of the expression: "I'm gonna swim" clearly carries the temporal meaning of futurity, as opposed to the spatial meaning of "I'm going [in order] to swim", or "I'm going [in the pool] to swim".
+These contracted forms can provide a distinction between the spatial and temporal senses of the expression: "I'm gonna swim" explicitly carries the temporal meaning of futurity, as opposed to the spatial meaning of "I'm going [now] [in order] to swim", or "I'm going [in the pool] to swim".